 Each program module features a balance of engaging, interactive synchronous content and innovative independent asynchronous assignments that students complete in school and in their own communities.
 All modules can be adjusted or expanded upon based on our partners’ learning goals.

-Monuments that Glorify, Monuments that are Missing
+Monuments & Memorials of the National Mall; Monuments that are Missing

 In this module, students explore leaders, events, and landmarks of American history and democracy through the lens of monuments and memorials on the National Mall in Washington.
 As much an exploration of who and what is memorialized as it is a study of who and what are not, the module begins with a virtual tour of the National Mall with an expert guide, who introduces the historical events or leader memorialized there.
 Students work in small teams to complete competency-based challenges at each stop, working chronologically and geographically along the mall.